-Age Retirements It is assumed that active members will retire at age 60 or when they would first satisfy the rule of 85 if later, no later than 65.
-We have also considered active members retiring a year later.
-Mortality All 90% S1PA Heavy tables allowing for medium cohort projection, with a minimum 1% improvement for future life expectancies.
-III Health Retirement As above, but with a +4 year age rating Probability of partners pension coming into payment (including a loading for dependants benefits) 90% Partner Age Difference Males are assumed to be 3 years older than their partners Commutation It is assumed that at retirement 50% of members will opt to increase their lump sum to the maximum allowed.
+Age Retirements It is assumed that active members will retire one year after age 60 or when they would first satisfy the rule of 85 if later, no later than 65.
+Mortality 90% S1PA Heavy tables allowing for medium cohort projection, with a minimum 1% improvement for future life expectancies.
+Probability of partners pension coming into payment (including a loading for dependants benefits) 90% Partner Age Difference Males are assumed to be 3 years older than their partners Commutation It is assumed that at retirement 50% of members will opt to increase their lump sum to the maximum allowed.
 III health tiers It is assumed that 50% of ill health retirements will be eligible for benefits based on full prospective service and 50% will qualify for a service enhancement of 25% of prospective service.